Table of contents

 Annualized salaries are typically used for hourly employees, part-time employees, or employees who do not work a full year.
 The latter category may include employees who start or leave a salaried position partway through a year.
 Annualized salary is also used for employees like teachers, who often work 10 months per year.

-Annualized salaries can be used for several different purposes.
+Annualized salaries can be used for several different reason:

 How to Calculate Annualized Salary

 To calculate an annualized salary, you first need to choose a reference period—such as an hour or a month.